AthiraThulasi/Excel/Sales_Forecasting_Using Excel/README.md

 **Forecasting Algorithm:**

 The forecast sheet in Excel uses the **Exponential Triple Smoothing (ETS) algorithm**, which is effective for time series forecasting.

+  =FORECAST.ETS(forecast_date, known_y_values, known_x_values).

+Retrieves Data: Excel retrieves the values in the known_y_values and known_x_values ranges.
+These ranges typically contain your historical data.

+Applies Algorithm: Excel applies the Exponential Triple Smoothing algorithm to analyze the historical data and identify trends, seasonality, and other patterns.

+Calculates Forecast: Based on the analysis, Excel calculates the forecasted value for the specified forecast_date.

+Returns Result: Excel returns the calculated forecast value to the cell where you entered the formula.

   ETS: Exponential Triple Smoothing algorithm smooths the data by considering trends, seasonality, and noise, providing a reliable forecast for future values.